-MODULES: A module is defined as a self-contained unit of teaching and learning activities, the learning outcomes of which are assessed during the academic session and which carries a specified number of ECTS credits, at the appropriate level, i.e. 7, 8, 9 or 10.
+MODULE: A module is defined as a self-contained unit of teaching, learning and assessment activities, the outcomes of which are assessed during the academic session and which carry a specified number of ECTS credits, at a specific NFQ level, i.e. 7, 8, 9 or 10.